m-lab/ooni-support/README.md

 ### For Ooni Installation

 - The Ooni `.rpm` file (See the "Building the Ooni RPM" section below).
-- A clone of the `ooni-support` repository.
-- `/etc/mlab/slice-functions` must exist, containing the M-Lab slice functions.

 Building the Ooni RPM
 ----------------------